The Trauma Team uses a proprietary Trauma Protocol based on trauma focused NLP (tf-NNLP).

 A study released in September 2021 focusing on women, demonstrated a 90% success rate that remained stable at one year.
 The study reviews the NLP derived intervention labelled RTM.
 The methodology used is described as: "... a waitlist RCT using 30 military-connected females with DSM-IV-TR PTSD diagnoses, including current-month nightmares or flashbacks.
 Trauma types include military sexual trauma, other sexual traumas, combat, and other trauma types.
 Participants were randomized to treatment or waitlist.
 Of those enrolled, 97% completed treatment.
 Independent psychometricians, blinded to treatment condition, evaluated participants at intake, post wait, and two weeks post.
 The clinician took follow-up measures at six months and one year.

-Trauma Focused Neuro-Linguistic Programming (tf-NLP©) is based on the procedure originally developed by Dr. Richard Bandler and Dr. John Grinder known as the Visual-Kinesthetic Dissociation (V/K Dissociation). (see: Frogs into Princes in 1979)
+Trauma Focused NLP (tf-NLP©) is based on the procedure originally developed by Dr. Richard Bandler and Dr. John Grinder known as the Visual-Kinesthetic Dissociation (V/K Dissociation). (see: Frogs into Princes in 1979)